Remote acupuncture balances vital energy (Qi) in the body's meridians, identifying and clearing blockages that cause physical or emotional issues.

 Make a quiet space and get comfortable

-Relax, breathe slowly, and let your body settle
+Relax, breathe slowly, and let your body settle.

-Stay off your phone and minimise distractions
+Stay off your phone and minimize distractions.

-If your mind wanders, return to your breath and body sensations
+If your mind wanders, return to your breath and body sensations.

 What might I feel during the session?